 The New Zealand Deerstalkers’ Association

 The New Zealand Deerstalkers’ Association was formed in Invercargill in 1938, partly as a response by recreational hunters to the government’s deer-culling efforts.
-Recreational hunters were opposed to large-scale culling, which they felt would reduce their hunting chances.
+Recreational hunters were opposed to large-scale culling, which they felt would reduce their hunting opportunities.
 The association provides huts for members, and lobbies the government.

 Hunters vs conservationists